sheng0321/GitTest/example.md

-#This a new File
+# This a new File
-hello, my first file.
+There should be a space between the hash sign and the This. hello, my first file.
+## The question
+- why?

-why? what happened?
+- what happened?